 Isoniazid is highly active against Mycobacterium tuberculosis.
 It is bactericidal in vitro and in vivo against actively dividing tubercle bacilli.
 Its primary action is to inhibit the synthesis of long chain mycolic acids, which are unique constituents of the mycobacterial cell wall.
 Resistance to isoniazid occurs rapidly if it is used alone in the treatment of clinical disease due to mycobacteria.

 5.2 Pharmacokinetic properties

-The absorption characteristics of [TB231 trade name] have been determined after administration of two (2) tablets in healthy volunteers in the fasted state as follows:
+The absorption characteristics of [TB360 trade name] have been determined in healthy volunteers for isoniazid and rifampicin that are summarised in the following table